Alan Walker (musicologist): Other work

-In two earlier books - A Study in Musical Analysis (1962) and An Anatomy of Musical Criticism (1966) - Walker attempted to define a theory of musical criticism, influenced by Freud.
+In two earlier books — A Study in Musical Analysis (1962) and An Anatomy of Musical Criticism (1966) — Walker had attempted to define a theory of musical criticism, influenced by Freud.
 Eric Sams summarised his argument:

 Music is 'autonomous' and its principles are 'unconscious'....conceived, received, and perceived unconsciously by composer, listener and critic.
 But they are part of a musical communication, so only the critic who 'gets the message' can be right; his sole conscious function is then to explain how the creative principles work.

 Walker has also written substantially about Robert Schumann and Frédéric Chopin, and continues to lecture in Canada, the US, and UK on all three musicians.
 In October 2018 he brought to completion a large-scale biography of Fryderyk Chopin, a book on which he worked for ten years.
 It has been described as "a biographical masterpiece", and was named Classical Music Book of the Year by the Sunday Times of London.
 James Penrose in The New Criterion wrote: “With Liszt, and now Fryderyk Chopin so well cared for, one can but hope that Walker will try for the hat trick.”
 On the other hand, he was also criticised for downplaying or idiosyncratically interpreting private aspects of Chopin's life, such as the erotic letters to men.